-The DfE's Careers Guidance states that all schools and colleges should meet the Gatsby Foundation's Benchmarks of "Good Career Guidance".

-The Gatsby Benchmarks is a framework of eight benchmarks that define what world class careers provision in education looks like.
+- 5.1.
+The DfE's Careers Guidance states that all schools and colleges should meet the Gatsby Foundation's Benchmarks of "Good Career Guidance". - 5.2.
+The Gatsby Benchmarks is a framework of eight benchmarks that define what world class careers provision in education looks like. - 5.3.
+The Gatsby Foundation report Good Career Guidance The Next 10 years.
+Includes the 2024 updates to the Gatsby benchmarks and should be read in conjunction with this policy. - 5.4.
+Additionally, schools will find useful the following:

-For further information:

-Gatsby Good Career Guidance https://www.gatsby.org.uk/education/focus-areas/good-career-quidance